-- Foundational Courses in Education (15 hours) - EDUC-1050 Intro to American Education - LTE candidates should take EDUC-1060 Intro to American Education for Public and Lutheran Educators - o EDUC-1070 Media and Technology for Classroom Teachers - EDUC-2020 Human and Cognitive Development - May be applied to SBS requirement in General Education - EDUC-2050 Teaching in Diverse Classrooms - EDUC-2090 Characteristics & Instruction of Exceptional Learners - Elementary Education Courses (12 hours)
+- Foundational Courses in Education (15 hours) - EDUC-1050 Intro to American Education (LTE candidates should take EDUC-1060 Intro to American Education for Public and Lutheran Educators) - EDUC-1070 Media and Technology for Classroom Teachers - EDUC-2020 Human and Cognitive Development (May be applied to SBS requirement in General Education) - EDUC-2050 Teaching in Diverse Classrooms - EDUC-2090 Characteristics & Instruction of Exceptional Learners - Elementary Education Courses (12 hours) - o Pre-requisites to Professional Education Courses - EDUC-2400 Literature for Children, Adolescents, & Young Adults (May be applied to Humanities requirement in General Education) - EDUC-2500 Foundations of Literacy - o MAT-1411 Math for Teachers: Numbers & Measurement - o MAT-1812 Mathematics for Teachers: Algebra, Geometry, Statistics - Professional Education Courses for Teacher Candidacy in Elementary Education (25 hours)

-- Pre-requisites to Professional Education Courses - EDUC-2400 Literature for Children, Adolescents, & Young Adults - May be applied to Humanities requirement in General Education - EDUC-2500 Foundations of Literacy - o MAT-1411 Math Concepts: Numbers & Measurement - o MAT-1812 Mathematics for Teachers: Algebra, Geometry, Statistics - Professional Education Courses for Teacher Candidacy in Elementary Education (25 hours) - Must be admitted to Teacher Candidacy to enroll in the professional methods coursework. - The professional coursework sequence focuses on the professional formation of the teacher.
-Blocks I and II contain coursework required to be taken together in the same semester. - EDEL-3500 Content & Methods for Elementary Literacy - Pre-requisite: EDUC-2500. - Elementary Methods Block I all taken in the same semester - EDEL-4901 Content & Methods for Elementary Art - May be applied to Humanities requirement in General Education - EDEL-4902 Content & Methods for Elementary Music - May be applied to Humanities requirement in General Education - EDEL-4903 Content & Methods for Elementary Social Sciences - EDEL-4922 Classroom Management and Professionalism in Elementary and Middle Grades - o Elementary Methods Block II all taken in the same semester - EDEL-4905 Content & Methods for Elementary Mathematics Pre-requisite: MAT-1411 - EDEL-4906 Content & Methods for Elementary Physical Education & Health - EDEL-4907 Content & Methods for Elementary Science - EDEL-4923 Assessment: Elementary and Middle Grades - Student Teaching Internship Semester (15 hours) - o EDEL-4920 Elementary Grades Student Teaching Internship - o The Student Teaching Intern is in an elementary classroom every day for the 16week semester under the guidance of a classroom cooperating teacher.
+- Must be admitted to Teacher Candidacy to enroll in the professional methods coursework. - The professional coursework sequence focuses on the professional formation of the teacher.
+Blocks I and II contain coursework required to be taken together in the same semester. - EDEL-3500 Content & Methods for Elementary Literacy (Prerequisite: EDUC-2500) - Elementary Methods Block I all taken in the same semester - EDEL-4901 Content & Methods for Elementary Art (May be applied to Humanities requirement in General Education) - EDEL-4902 Content & Methods for Elementary Music (May be applied to Humanities requirement in General Education) - EDEL-4903 Content & Methods for Elementary Social Sciences - EDEL-4922 Classroom Management and Professionalism in Elementary and Middle Grades - Elementary Methods Block II all taken in the same semester - EDEL-4905 Content & Methods for Elementary Mathematics (Prerequisite: MAT-1411) - EDEL-4906 Content & Methods for Elementary Physical Education & Health - EDEL-4907 Content & Methods for Elementary Science - EDEL-4923 Assessment: Elementary and Middle Grades - The Student Teaching Internship Semester Handbook provides details and guidelines for meeting the criteria for successful completion of the Internship Semester and the process for obtaining the Illinois Professional Educator License.
+Successful completion includes: - Satisfactory completion of the Internship by meeting or exceeding all assessment benchmarks. - Prepare and present documentation of positive impacts on student learning from your internship teaching (Positive Impact Presentation). - o Complete all State required assessments at the time of the internship. - Student Teaching Internship Semester (15 hours) - o EDEL-4920 Elementary Grades Student Teaching Internship - The Student Teaching Intern is in an elementary classroom every day for the 16 week semester under the guidance of a classroom cooperating teacher.
 The intern will be supported and evaluated by the university supervisor.
 Candidates must meet the requirements for Transition Point Two: Admission to the Student Teaching Internship Semester to begin the internship.
 Subsequently, candidates must meet the requirements for Transition Point Three: Completion of the Student Teaching Internship Semester.
 Attendance at scheduled edTPA seminars and Colloquium is required.
-The Student Teaching Internship Semester Handbook provides details and guidelines for meeting the criteria for successful completion of the Internship Semester and the process for obtaining the Illinois Professional Educator License. - Electives - As needed to meet the 128-hour degree requirement.
+The Student Teaching Internship Semester Handbook provides details and guidelines for meeting the criteria for successful completion of the Internship Semester and the process for obtaining the Illinois Professional Educator License. - Electives - o As needed to meet the 128-hour degree requirement. - Theology Lutheran Teacher Education (18 hours) - Theology Minor Required Courses: - THY-2010 Intro to Old Testament - THY-2210 Intro to Lutheran Theology